LMKH/LMKH/README.md

 ### Hello and welcome to my page!

-I am a graduate of HyperionDev's Software Engineering Bootcamp.
-On my GitHub, you'll find a variety of projects showcasing my skills and growth as a software developer.
-Each project is accompanied by detailed README pages that explain the reasoning and logic behind my work.
+I'm a junior full-stack developer with a passion for building clean, efficient, and user-friendly programmes.
+My projects span Python, HTML & CSS, and Java, each reflecting my journey of growth and continuous learning.

-In the past year, I transitioned into web development, building on a diverse skill set honed through hands-on experience and continuous learning.
+You'll find here well-documented projects with README files explaining the logic behind my work.
+Clean, well-commented code that prioritises readability and best practices.
+A mix of personal projects and practical solutions aimed at making technology more accessible.

-I am passionate about writing clear, clean and comprehensive comments in my code to facilitate learning and make my projects easy to follow.
-My primary goal is to create user-friendly solutions that are accessible to all.
+I'm always exploring new technologies and refining my skills.
+Feel free to check out my work!

-Thank you for visiting my GitHub!
+Thanks for stopping by!

 Liam